moorhen-coot/Moorhen/README.md

 ## **What else can do with the compiled libraries?**

-See `example/example.cc` or `checkout/privateer-MKIV/src/privateer.cpp` to see how to create a command line (node) program.
-The latter is quite long and a patched version of the original privateer code.
-It might be more helpful to look at the patch file `patches/privateer-emscripten.patch`.
-This should show how to patch an existing command line program which reads files to one that will work within node.

 See `coot/moorhen-wrappers.cc` to see use of `EMSCRIPTEN_BINDINGS` to expose Coot methods to the web browser.

-Any program you write, which uses the *subset* of Coot, Clipper, Privateer code which this project compiles to WASM, can itself be compiled to WASM and used within node or Web Browser.
+Any program you write, which uses the *subset* of Coot, Clipper, code which this project compiles to WASM, can itself be compiled to WASM and used within node or Web Browser.
 Studying the examples should show you to do I/O, which is different in the 2 cases.
 If you require more classes or methods from the libraries to be exposed to JavaScript, then changes need to be made to
 `coot/moorhen-wrappers.cc`.
 This should only be necessary for browser usage - in node your whole program can be written in C++.